semgrep/semgrep/README.md

 ### Run Semgrep Continously in CI

-Semgrep can be run via CLI or Docker and output results as JSON (via the `--json` flag), so it can be inserted into any CI pipeline and have its results processed by whatever tools you're using.

-Semgrep is aware of *diffs*, so it can report only findings that occur in newly added code, for example, in a commit or pull request.

-Currently, the easiest way to integrate Semgrep into CI is via a GitHub action we've built.
-See the [integrations docs](docs/integrations.md) for more details.
+Many integrations already exist and are documented in [docs/integrations.md](docs/integrations.md).

-Semgrep can also output results in the standardized Static Analysis Results Interchange Format ([SARIF](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html)) with the `--sarif` flag, if you use tools that accept this format.
+Semgrep provides a CLI, binaries, and Docker images to be portable and easily consumed across environments.
+It supports JSON output with the `--json` flag and the standardized Static Analysis Results Interchange Format ([SARIF](https://docs.oasis-open.org/sarif/sarif/v2.1.0/cs01/sarif-v2.1.0-cs01.html)) with the `--sarif` flag.

+The easiest way to integrate Semgrep into GitHub hosted projects is with the [Semgrep GitHub Action](https://github.com/marketplace/actions/semgrep-action).
+This action is configured to only report issues *newly* introduced by a pull request, not pre-existing issues.
+This significantly increases the liklihood people fix the issues they're shown in CI.

 ## Resources